ds-capstone-survival-guide/ds-capstone-survival-guide/README.md

 - if you don't know where to start or you are stuck be sure to check fora.
 To quote [@LaurentFranckx](https://github.com/LaurentFranckx) _they can make the difference between passing and failing_.
 - if you ask a question regarding issues with your code, it is wise to provide the [SSCCE](http://sscce.org/) and all the additional information which can be useful (error messages, warnings, `sessionInfo`) to diagnose the problem.
 Describing [what have you tried](whathaveyoutried.com) is always welcome.
+- contrary to popular belief ShinyApps is not a devious trap created only to make your application fail but it is not a forgiving platform either.
+Even if your application works fine on your own hardware with lots of spare resources it doesn't mean it will behave as well after deployment.
+Take away message here is [deploy early and often](http://programmer.97things.oreilly.com/wiki/index.php/Deploy_Early_and_Often).

 ## Time management and deadlines